 The aim of pet insurance policies is to make sure that your costs are covered in the event of an injury or illness.
 If you do not have the right protection for your loved one, you could be faced with the heart breaking choice of finding money for the medical fees or having your beloved pet put to sleep.
-Even if you have got some savings in your bank, in most cases, pet insurance can work out a lot cheaper if you actually need to claim.
+Having pet insurance can help you avoid these difficult decisions.

 However, at George Williams Insurance Services all we ask for is some basic information about your pets and their previous medical history.
 We will then shop our panel of insurers to find you high quality cover at a great price.
 When taking out pet insurance, it’s important to know that there are two main types of cover: